webfactorymk/bigbrotha/README.md

 **!** Before you run `db:migrate` make sure you have a **User** model that TabooPost can reference.

 #### Configuration
-In *"config/initializers/bigbrother.rb"* you configure all the necessary places where checks for taboos need to be run.
+In *"config/initializers/bigbrother.rb"* you configure all the necessary places where checks for taboos need to be done.

 Example configurations:
 ```sh